 As leaders on campus, our LAs' talents and accomplishments are appreciated by NYU faculty and administrators.
 Oftentimes they are asked to work directly with professors, strengthening those relationships.
 The academic success and professional development of our student staff are just as important to the ULC as the success of the students that are tutored.

 Learning Assistants also form a close community of bright and ambitious students that support each other in school and beyond.
 ULC alumni have gone on to Teach for America, law school, dental and medical school, and graduate school, and have secured positions in banking and finance.
 They have won numerous awards, including the Fulbright Scholarship and the Paul and Daisy Fellowship for New Americans.
+They have been class Valedictorians and Diploma Recipients.
 We're proud of our ULC family, and hope you will join our team!

-All Learning Assistants must attend a series of training sessions, beginning with the All-Team Training at the beginning of each semester, and continuing wtih specific sessions throughout the academic year.
+All Learning Assistants must attend a series of training sessions, beginning with the All-Team Training at the beginning of each semester, and continuing with specific sessions throughout the academic year.

 Learning Assistants are also responsible for keeping up with material for any and all classes which they tutor.
 (Please note that preference is given to candidates who can tutor multiple courses.)